tldr-pages/tldr/pages/common/terraform.md

 `terraform init`

-- Verify that configuration files are syntactically valid:
+- Verify that the configuration files are syntactically valid:

 `terraform validate`